-- High Internet Access throughput (50M) - Allow multiple users to share a single Internet line - Supports up to 253 users - Internet Access via Cable or xDSL modem - Access Private LAN Servers from the Public Network - Equipped with four LAN ports (10/100M) and one WAN port (10/100M) - Provides IEEE 802.11g/b wireless LAN access point - Support DHCP (Server/Client) for easy setup - Support advance features such as: Special Applications, DMZ, Virtual Servers, Access Control, Firewall. - Allow you to monitor the router's status such as: DHCP Client Log, System Log, Security Log and Device/Connection Status - · Easy to use Web-based GUI for configuration and management purposes - Remote Management allows configuration and upgrades from a remote site (over the Internet)
+- High Internet Access throughput - Allow multiple users to share a single Internet line - Supports up to 253 users - Provides two USB port for connecting with USB printer. - Internet Access via Cable or xDSL modem - Access Private LAN Servers from the Public Network - Equipped with four LAN ports (10/100M) and one WAN port (10/100M) - Support DHCP (Server/Client) for easy setup - Support advance features such as: Special Applications, DMZ, Virtual Servers, Access Control, Firewall. - Allow you to monitor the router's status such as: DHCP Client Log, Security Log and Device/Connection Status - Easy to use Web-based GUI for configuration and management purposes - Remote Management allows configuration and upgrades from a remote site (over the Internet)